-Action 3.4: Work with City to formalize and make permanent COVID zoning for outdoor dining and outdoor space utilization for local businesses.
-What this is and why it is important The pandemic has presented unique hurdles for the service industry and has pushed cities to rapidly adapt their dining regulations to expand spaces dedicated for outdoor dining.
+What this is and The pandemic has presented unique hurdles for the service industry and has pushed why it is cities to rapidly adapt their dining regulations to expand spaces dedicated for outdoor important dining.
 Beyond meeting the needs of producers and food retail establishments, outdoor dining provides an amenity and attraction for people living within and outside of downtown.
-Measures of success Codified zoning designation in the City ordinance Timeframe Get started by the end of 2020, keep it going in 2021 An on-going effort Lead Potentially-Jake Mangas (Redding Chamber of Commerce) Potentially-John Truitt (Viva Downtown Redding) Potentially-Anne Thomas (Shasta Living Streets) Potentially-Steve Bade (City of Redding) Potentially-Rachel Hatch (The McConnell Foundation) Supporting cast Redding Police Department & others who have contacts at Alcohol & Beverage Control Julie Heleniak, owner of Carnegie's where there is the first permanent parklet for outdoor dining in downtown, on Oregon Street City Council members who are business advocates Needed resources and possible sources Model case studies of similar-sized California cities that have done this
+Measures of Codified zoning designation in the City ordinance success Timeframe Get started by the end of 2020, keep it going in 2021 An on-going effort Lead Potentially-Jake Mangas (Redding Chamber of Commerce) Potentially-John Truitt (Viva Downtown Redding) Potentially-Anne Thomas (Shasta Living Streets) Potentially-Steve Bade (City of Redding) Potentially-Rachel Hatch (The McConnell Foundation) Supporting cast Redding Police Department & others who have contacts at Alcohol & Beverage Control • Julie Heleniak, owner of Carnegie's where there is the first permanent parklet for outdoor dining in downtown, on Oregon Street City Council members who are business advocates Needed Model case studies of similar-sized California cities that have done resources and this possible sources